 The beauty is more than skin deep, thanks to the inclusion of modern tech, full Android Auto and Apple CarPlay integration, and premium materials used throughout the cabins.
 They look great, too.

 They’re even exciting to drive, and despite the fact that CVT automatics are available on most commuter models, an engaging chassis and supportive suspension give modern Toyotas an edge over rivals.
 Toyota might not provide the US market with GR-badged Yaris and Corolla models just yet, but fun cars are about more than just horsepower, and Toyota is quickly realizing this.
+You can also check out this great automotive tools guide for all the right tools to maintain your car.

 A Brave New World, More Joy To Come